vince-lam/vince-lam.github.io/_posts/2024-03-07-local-llm-options.md

 <p style="text-align: center;font-size:13px">GPT4All UI realtime demo on M1 MacOS Device <a href="https://github.com/nomic-ai/gpt4all">(Source)</a></p>

+Despite its popularity, I would not recommend GPT4All as you can only use the [approved list of models](https://gpt4all.io/index.html) and cannot use other models on your system.

 ### Feature-Rich: h2oGPT

 **H2O.ai** is an AI company that has greatly contributed to the open-source community with its AutoML products and now their GenAI products too. **[h2oGPT](https://github.com/h2oai/h2ogpt)** offers extensive features and customization, ideal for NVIDIA GPU owners: